 These are the Best Christmas Cookies for Kids!
 Easy recipes that are fun to make and totally delicious.
-I love making Christmas cookies and sharing this love by baking with my kids.
+I love making Christmas cookies and celebrating the holidays by baking with my kids.
 But the key to making it a fun family activity is to make sure you are prepared.
-So in addition to these easy Christmas cookies to make with kids, you’ll also find All of the Gadgets and Goodies You Need to Make Them.
+So in addition to these simple Christmas cookie recipes, you’ll also find all of the gadgets you need to make them.